• About Giselle Carson

 06 Thursday Apr 2017

-Posted by Giselle Carson in Marks Gray News
+Posted Marks Gray News

-≈ Comments Off on SHRM Article: Trump’s Impact on Staffing Strategies
+in≈ Comments Off on SHRM Article: Trump’s Impact on Staffing Strategies

 Giselle Carson was recently interviewed by the Society for Human Resources Management about President Trump’s immigration plans and their impact on staffing strategies.